Geographers held about 1,600 jobs in 2021. The largest employers of geographers were as follows:

 Most geographers work full time.

-Geographers with a bachelor’s degree qualify for most entry-level jobs and for positions with the federal government.
-Geographers outside of the federal government may need a master’s degree in geography or in Geographic Information Systems (GIS).
-Some positions allow candidates to substitute work experience or GIS proficiency for an advanced degree.
-Top research positions usually require a Ph.D., or a master’s degree and several years of relevant work experience.
+Geographers with a bachelor’s degree may qualify for entry-level jobs and for positions with the federal government.
+Geographers working outside of the federal government may need a master’s degree in geography or in Geographic Information Systems (GIS).
+Some employers allow candidates to substitute work experience or GIS proficiency for an advanced degree.
+Research positions may require a Ph.D. or a master’s degree and several years of relevant experience.

 Licenses, Certifications, and Registrations